 OPL will not disclose personal information, under its custody or control, related to an individual to any third party without obtaining consent to do so, subject to certain exemptions as provided in MFIPPA.

 All information related to a customer’s registration, including their birth date and the materials borrowed, are for internal library purposes only.
 Personal information is confidential except in the following situations:

-- Overdue and holds notifications from OPL by telephone, email or mail to the customer’s address listed on the account (title information may be included in the mail and email).
+- Overdue and holds notifications from OPL by telephone, email, text message, or mail to the customer’s preferred contact information listed on the account (title information may be included in the mail and email).